variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] make a shortcut to declare transitions for many from states at once
-    addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})
+    addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}}) [ ] world is global and that bothers me

 ### Player Refactor ###